ethn1ee/llog/README.md

 # llog

-A simple life logger CLI to record your fleeting moments.
+A fast, lightweight CLI for journaling directly from your terminal.

 Use it as your dev log for standups, as a timestamped journal, or even as an instant memo.

 ![screenshot](./assets/screenshot.png)